Kapendev/parin/README.md

 ## Quick Start

-This guide shows how to install Parin using [DUB](https://dub.pm/).
+This section shows how to install Parin using [DUB](https://dub.pm/).
 Create a new folder and run inside the following commands:

 ```sh